ccnnde/react-native-simple-openvpn/README.md

 ### `xxx.ovpn` configuration file

-Don't forget to add the configuration file to your project
+If you don’t use [ovpnString](#ovpnstring), don’t forget to add the configuration file to your project

 - The Android path is `android/app/src/main/assets/`，create a new `assets` folder if you don't have one
 - The iOS path is the main bundle, just drag and drop the file into the project